andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 or [1500-1600](https://boardgamegeek.com/blogpost/109537/reverse-engineering-boardgamegeek-ranking)
 dummy ratings at a value of 5.5.

-Of the entire dataset, about 85K games are unrated, vs 23K games with geeks ratings.
+Of the entire dataset, about 85K games are unrated vs 23K games with geeks ratings.

 ### Visualizing the Effect of Dummy Ratings